-The address where the child lives at the closing date of 15 January 2023 will be used to process the application.
+The address where the child lives at the closing date of 15 January 2025 will be used to process the application.
 For those moving into or within the borough should refer to the Guide to Primary Education for further clarification.
 All addresses will be checked by Bracknell Forest using the appropriate department.
 If any discrepancies are found, it remains the applicant's responsibility to satisfy the Admissions Authority that they live at the address that they state.
 If fraud is suspected, then further proof may be requested.
-If fraud is established, then any offer of a school place will be withdrawn.
-If a parent/carer owns a property within the Borough which they do not occupy and/or rent out and then move into another property within, or nearer to the designated area of the preferred school, the address of the property they own will be the address used for determining their designated area, unless the owned house has been rented out for 12 months prior to the closing date.
+If fraud is established and a school place has been obtained as a result of a fraudulent application, then any offer of a school place will be withdrawn and the application considered afresh.

+If a parent/carer owns a property within the Borough which they do not occupy and/or rent out and then move into another property within, or nearer to the designated area of the preferred school, then it is for the applicant to provide sufficient evidence to satisfy the Local Authority that the new address is that of the property in which they reside in, to allow that address to be used to determine any relevant criteria

-If an applicant already owns a property within the borough which is in the process of being sold, Bracknell Forest is able to accept the address of the new property on submission of the appropriate evidence in support eg. a solicitor's letter showing exchange of contracts.
-The address must be a permanent address; temporary addresses are not acceptable.
+If an applicant already owns and resides in a property within the borough which is in the process of being sold, Bracknell Forest is able to accept the address of the new property on submission of the appropriate evidence in support eg. a solicitor's letter showing exchange of contracts.
+It is for the applicant to provide sufficient evidence to satisfy the Local Authority that the new address is that of the property where the child resides.

+The address used on an application must be a permanent address; temporary addresses can only considered where evidence is provided of a genuine reason for the move.
 If applicants are in the process of moving house within Bracknell Forest they should contact the local authority for further advice.